bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-12-02-haunted-generations.md

-<![endif]-->

 _Introduced by author and Fortean Times columnist Bob Fischer_

 Lingering eerily in the imagination of those who grew-up haunted by the warnings of danger and death, public information films occupy a potentially sinister netherworld of what-ifs, combining authoritative voiceover with unnerving, lyrical imagery.
 A highly inventive director at the Central Office of Information, Greenaway applied his own distinct take to the language.
 We trace the influence of this filmmaking mode, while also presenting 1970s classics _Lonely Water_ and _After Dark_.

-bfi.org.uk
+**bfi.org.uk**

 The COI – Central Office of Information – came into being during 1946 as a replacement for the wartime Ministry of Information (MOI).
 It remained in being until 2012 when it was closed under David Cameron’s government.
 The COI was tasked to provide a means of producing public information materials such as books, photographs, exhibitions, press releases and films for all departments of government.
 COI Films Division was to be the interface between a government department who wanted a film made and the film production companies who might make it.
 More precisely it was to take a message, find the most appropriate creative talent and explore solutions to make the best use of film as a means of communication.